The Harry Jones page.

 Tea was served on board and members had their own lockers.”
 (The Railways.
 Nation, Network and People by Profile Books, London, 2015, p.
 83)

-fish-plate fashioned to each end.
+with a fish-plate fashioned to each end.

 The wire, when set across the orifice of the blast pipe and weighed down with the fish-plates, was said to be a wondrous aid to steaming.